korbelz/witp_py/README.md

 ## bomber.py airfield size for bombers calc

-calculates airfield size needed to use level bombers to their full load/range.
+calculates airfield size needed to use level bombers to their full load/range. based on formula from the manual, I'm not sure its right for light bombers.

 ## airfield_damage.py airfield damage calc